 Amy will provide printed copies of each photo reference in the class kit but digital photos are always more accurate.
 Digital devices allow you to zoom in on small areas and the colors are truer than a print-out.

-Amy will post a series of photographs to the OTT Facebook board about 1 week before the event.
-Please download them to your device before leaving home, for use at the retreat.
+Amy will email a series of photographs about 1 week before the event.
+Please download them to your device BEFORE coming to the retreat.

 Dress is comfort-casual.

 The hotel is nice and the area is upscale.
 Bunny slippers or holey yoga pants may not be the wisest choice.

 Light layers are wise, including a warm sweater.
 We will not have control of the conference room thermostat, so be prepared for air conditioning that is possibly set low to accommodate a room with 30 active bodies.

 Most students enjoy spending 6-12 hours per day coloring.
 Dress to be comfortable sitting down.

 Bring comfortable walking shoes and a medium weight jacket for evening excursions on the Riverwalk.

 Meals and basic beverages will be provided.
 Breakfast and dinner by the hotel and lunches from a caterer.